liquidz00/Patcher/docs/user/customize_reports.rst

 Setup
 -----

-When you first launch Patcher, a :ref:`setup assistant <setup-assistant>` will automatically create the necessary ``config.ini`` file and copy the required fonts to the appropriate directory.
+When you first launch Patcher, a :ref:`setup assistant <setup>` will automatically create the necessary ``config.ini`` file and copy the required fonts to the appropriate directory.

 Modifying the file
 ^^^^^^^^^^^^^^^^^^